FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Overview and Design

-\textbf{Adaptive Clipping.} Fig.~\ref{fig:l2norm} shows the variation of the average \lnorm{s} of model updates of benign clients in three different datasets over subsequent training rounds.
-This shows that the \lnorm{s} get smaller after each training iteration.
-To effectively remove backdoors while preserving benign updates unchanged, the clipping bound and noise level must dynamically adapt to this decrease in the \lnorm.
-We design an adaptive selection of the clipping threshold $\alpha_{opt} = S_t$ for the \lnorm{} for each training iteration $t$.
-The aggregator selects the median of the \lnorm{}s of the model updates $(W_1, \ldots, W_K)$ classified as benign in the clustering of our \ModelFiltering layer at iteration $t$.
-As we assume that the majority of clients is benign, this ensures that $S_t$ is determined based on a benign model even if some malicious updates were not detected during clustering.
-We formalize our clipping scheme as follows: $W^*_{b_l} = W_{b_l} * \Call{Min}{1, \nicefrac{S_t}{e_{b_l}}}$, where $S_t = \Call{Median}{e_1, \ldots, e_L}$ in iteration $t$, see Lines 8-11 of Alg.~\ref{alg:ouralg} for details.
-By using the median, we ensure that the chosen clipping bound $S_t$ is always computed between a benign local model and the global model since we assume that more than 50\% of clients are benign.
-We evaluate the effectiveness of our adaptive clipping approach in~\sect\ref{sec:eval-clipping}.
+\textbf{Adaptive Clipping.} Fig.~\ref{fig:l2norm} shows the variation of the average \lnorm{s} of model updates of benign clients in three different datasets (cf. \sect\ref{sec:dataset}) over subsequent training rounds.
+We can observe that the \textit{\lnorm{s} of benign model updates become smaller in later training rounds}.
+To effectively remove backdoors while minimizing the impact on benign updates, the clipping bound $S$ needs to be dynamically adapted to this decreasing trend of the \lnorm.
+Recall that clipping is performed after clustering by scaling down model weights so that the \lnorm{} of the scaled model becomes smaller or equal to the clipping threshold.
+We describe how \ourname determines a proper scaling factor for each model update $W_i$ in $t^{th}$ training round as follows: Given the index set $(b_1, \ldots b_L)$ of the models admitted by the clustering method (line 7 of Alg.~\ref{alg:ouralg}), the aggregator first computes the clipping bound $S_t$ as the median of the \lnorm{}s of all $n$ model updates: $S_t = \Call{Median}{e_1, \ldots, e_n}$.
+It should be noted that for determining the clipping bound, the rejected models are also considered to ensure that even if benign models were filtered, the computed median $S_t$ is still determined based on benign values.
+However, after determining the clipping bound, only the admitted models $W_1,\ldots,W_L$ are considered for later processing.
+The scaling factor for the $l^{th}$ admitted model is computed as $\gamma = \frac{S_t}{e_{b_l}}$ where $e_{b_l}$ is the \lnorm{} of the model update $W_{b_l}$.
+Clipping scales down model updates as follows: $W^c_{b_l} = G_{t-1} + (W_{b_l} - G_{t-1}) \cdot \Call{Min}{1, \gamma }$ (detailed in line 8-11 of Alg.~\ref{alg:ouralg}) where the multiplication is computed coordinate-wise. \revisionAdded{It is worth noting that weighting contributions (i.e., adjusting scaling factor) based on client data sizes is insecure.
+As we point out in \sect\ref{sec:bg_fl}, the reported dataset sizes by clients cannot be trusted, i.e., the adversary can lie about their dataset sizes to maximize attack impact~\cite{wang2020attack}.
+Hence, we follow common practice in literature and weight the contributions of all clients equally regardless of their dataset size~\cite{blanchard, bagdasaryan, cao2020fltrust, xie2020dba}.}{} By using the median as the clipping bound $S_t$, we ensure that $S_t$ is always in the range of the $\lnorm$s between benign models and the global model since we assume that more than $50\%$ of clients are benign (cf.~\sect\ref{sec:adversary-model}).
+We evaluate the effectiveness of the clipping approach in~\sect\ref{app:eval-clipping}.